Table of Contents

 In addition, Allen Noble Sanctuary needs to be considered in the broader ecological landscape context which includes the Aireys Inlet clifftops, Allen Noble Sanctuary, the dunes, Painkalac Estuary and along the creek, past the floodplains and revegetated areas, through the farmlands and into the National Park.

-A working group has been established to plan for the future of the Allen Noble Sanctuary.
+A working group has been established to consider the future of the Allen Noble Sanctuary.
 The group comprises expertise from various community groups including Friends of the Allen Noble Sanctuary (FANS); Aireys Inlet and District Association (AIDA); Anglesea, Aireys Inlet Society for the Protection of Flora and Fauna (Angair); Painkalac Valley Network (PVN) and Estuary Watch.

 The working group members include Roger Ganly, Barry Whelan, Ian Laging, Rod Brooks and Anne Davies (facilitator).